Thursday, April 30, 2009

 Language Processing Disorder: How will it affect your child's life.

-Language processing disorder is an emotionally and cognitively debilitating disorder which affects greatly a child’s attitude.
-Without therapy intervention, the child might not be able to outgrow this disorder thus making verbal message processing very hard, which then would cause the child’s inability to communicate properly.
+With LPD, verbal message processing becomes difficult which leads to inability of communicating properly.
 Studying becomes a struggle, and school becomes a battleground.
-Because the child’s brain cannot process words, learning, either through formal education or through everyday verbal messages, will become very hard for them.
-And thus rendering them handicapped learning about life.
-And this will continue through their adulthood.
-Imagine how this child will fit into this world?
+Because the child’s brain cannot process words, learning, either through formal education or through everyday situations, becomes very hard.
+From cildhood, this may continue through adulthood.
+Imagine how this child will fit in this world?

-As for the severe cases enduring patience of the parents will be needed.
-Progress will be a lot slower than those with moderately severe cases.
+As for the severe cases, enduring patience of the parents will be needed.
+Progress will be a lot slower.
 Therapy will take longer, and school will be a lot more of a struggle for the child.
 Children of this case are recommended to attend SPED school.
-Regular school is not advisable because it will not do well for children in this case.
-Focus and attention will be a great problem for these children, and thus you could expect them to be restless and really hyperactive.
+Regular school is not advisable because it will not do well for the child.
+Focus and attention will definitely be a problem for these children.
+Expect them to be restless and really hyperactive.
+In some instances, along with their speech delay, some motor activities also may become late.
+Like walking, and for pre-school, learning to write.

 Thursday, November 13, 2008